adamhalvars/adamhalvars/README.md

 - 👋 Hi, I’m @adamhalvars
 - 👀 I’m interested in PowerShell and Python
 - 🌱 I’m currently learning PowerShell and Python
-- 💞️ I’m looking to collaborate on PowerShell
+- 💞️ I’m looking to collaborate, Not for the moment!
 - 📫 How to reach me adam.halvars@hotmail.com or www.linkedin.com/in/adam-halvars-7407711b6
 - 😄 Pronouns: Him
 - ⚡ Fun fact: I have no Vocal cords 😄